obvionaoe/rofi-browser/README.md

 ### Arch Linux (AUR)

-Using your favorite AUR helper, install `rofi-browser`.
+Using your favorite AUR helper, install `rofi-browser` or `rofi-browser-bin`.

 ### Binaries